mikenguyen13/data_analysis/17-causality.Rmd

 Here, we dive in a more conceptual side statistical analysis as a whole, regardless of particular approach.

 You probably heard scientists say correlation doesn't mean causation.
 There are ridiculous [spurious correlations](http://www.tylervigen.com/spurious-correlations) that give a firm grip on what the previous phrase means.
+The pioneer who tried to use regression to infer causation in social science was @yule1899 (but it was a fatal attempt where he found relief policy increases poverty).
+To make a causal inference from statistics, **the equation (function form) must be stable** under intervention (i.e., variables are manipulated).
 Statistics is used to be a causality-free enterprise in the past.

 Not until the development of path analysis by Sewall Wright in the 1920s that the discipline started to pay attention to causation.
 Then, it remained dormant until the Causal Revolution (quoted Judea Pearl's words).
 This revolution introduced the calculus of causation which includes (1) causal diagrams), and (2) a symbolic language

 The world has been using $P(Y|X)$ (statistics use to derive this), but what we want is to compare the difference between